ppy/osu-wiki/wiki/Help_Centre/en.md

 #### What are these "Me!" pages that I see on other player's profiles?

-**Me! pages are special profile elements that all players with a [supporter tag](https://osu.ppy.sh/home/support) get access to.
+**Me! pages, or userpages, are special profile elements that all players with a [supporter tag](https://osu.ppy.sh/home/support) get access to.
 They can contain whatever you like - pictures of your achievements, your beatmaps, basically anything you wish!**

 Players with a [supporter tag](https://osu.ppy.sh/home/support) are given the privilege of editing their very own page for display on their profile for the world to see.
 Me! pages may contain anything you like - so long as it follows the [community rules](/wiki/Rules)!